dawnandrew100/limestone/README.md

 # Limestone
-This project contains several sequence alignment algorithms that can also produce scoring matrices for Needleman-Wunsch, Smith-Waterman, and Waterman-Smith-Beyer algorithms.
+This project contains several sequence alignment algorithms that can also produce scoring matrices for Needleman-Wunsch, Smith-Waterman, Wagner-Fischer, and Waterman-Smith-Beyer algorithms.

 ***Please ensure that numpy is installed so that this project can work correctly***